Member Organizations

 Investigation and Discipline

-All professional accountants in Sri Lanka are subject to investigative and disciplinary (I&D) procedures established by the three professional accountancy organizations (PAOs)—the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka), the Institute of Certified Management of Accountants of Sri Lanka (CMA Sri Lanka), and the Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka)—as per the institutes’ respective rules and regulations.
-Additionally, auditors of specified business enterprises’ (SBEs)—who must be members of CA Sri Lanka—are also subject to I&D procedures of the Sri Lanka Accounting and Auditing Monitoring Board (SLAASMB).
+In Sri Lanka, investigative and disciplinary (I&D) systems for professional accountants are established by the three professional accountancy organizations (PAOs): the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka), the Institute of Certified Management Accountants of Sri Lanka (CMA Sri Lanka), and the Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka).
+Each PAO has established formal I&D mechanisms that include processes for investigation, disciplinary action, and appeals, and compliance is mandatory for their respective members.

 -